Bucking horse

 Turning out your horse shouldn’t be dangerous.
 But way too many people get injured when they turn out their horses because they forget a few basic rules.

 Horses can get excited when they are turned out.
 They often run off and kick out in exuberance.
-They might not be trying to kick you, but it happens.
+They might not be trying to kick you, but it happens if you get in the way.

-To make sure that you reduce the drama and stay safe you should always:
+You can reduce the drama and stay safe if you always:

 • Lead your horse into the paddock.